RE3-Github-Organization/circle2web/content/about.md

 sections:
 - title: Our Story
   content_markdown: "We're an upstart IT and Information Security consultancy based
-    in Gothenburg and Stockholm in Sweden.
-While we're still new and gearing up, we actually combine decades of hands-on experience supporting the security needs of enterprise level clients.     \n  \nWe've always felt a strong need to be able to deliver and show value in everything we do, especially when it comes to security solution investments and their actual security output.
-For a long while we've felt like the industry was missing some crucial steps before and after solution implementation and that is what we're aiming to rectify with our offerings.   \n
-    \  \nQuite simply, we want to be able to give our customers the tools and know-how to quantify, measure and manage their Security Operations challenges.\n"
+    in Gothenburg and Stockholm, Sweden.
+While still new and gearing up, we combine decades of hands-on experience supporting the security needs of enterprise level clients.     \n  \nWe've always felt a strong need to be able to deliver and show value in everything we do, especially when it comes to security solution investments and their actual security output.
+We've felt like the security industry was missing crucial steps before and after solution implementation and that is what we're aiming to rectify with our offerings.   \n   \nQuite simply; we want to be able to give our customers the tools and know-how to quantify, measure and manage their Security Operations challenges."
   image: "/images/cmdr-shane-610506-unsplash.webp"
   button:
     URL: "#contact"